samarth1011/flutter_update_adhar_address/README.md

 Link to video : https://drive.google.com/file/d/1vti-XlqPUIJgOw9onqIINMqVpncvXzRj/view

-## Work Yet to be done

-Show Admin logs on UI currently it is seen on firebase.

 ## Security

 - The 2 way authentication for aadhaar as well as google is used for both Landlord and user.
 - Password for eKYC is first encoded and then stored to cloud databse i:e firestore by Google.
 - when adderess is (address sent by landlord) is retrived by user then that address encoded string and password that as stored in databse is deleted.
 - No eKYC file is parmanently stored on device its deleted once address is retrived from file.

+### Why its not required for user to access zip file with passcode
+- its not required for user to access zip file with passcode beacuse we are accesssing file content form app/backend, first we are unzipping the file with passcode given by landlord and then retriving address form it.
+The xml file address is then properly formatted according to normal address and shown to user.
+After this process the zip file is deleted from  users phone.

+## Work Yet to be done

+Show Admin logs on UI currently it is seen on firebase.